misterzhen/SQL/README.md

-# Ming Zhen's SQL Portfolio

-**Description**
+#### **SQL Projects Portfolio**

-Welcome to my SQL Portfolio!
-This repository showcases my skills and expertise in SQL (Structured Query Language).
-In this portfolio, you will find a collection of SQL projects, queries, and scripts that demonstrate my proficiency in working with databases.
+Welcome to my SQL Projects Portfolio!
+This repository showcases my skills and expertise in SQL (Structured Query Language) through a collection of diverse and engaging projects, queries, and scripts.
+These projects demonstrate my proficiency in working with databases and my ability to extract valuable insights from data.

-<ins>Projects:</ins>
+## **Projects:**

- 1. Project 1: Monthly Sales for Coffee Shop SQL
+**Project 1: Monthly Sales for Coffee Shop SQL**

-The very first project I tried from Khan Academy's "Intro to SQL: Design a Store Database."
-I was exposed to the fundamental cocepts of SQL and database design in the context of a home maded store database.
-Through this project, I learned how to create a simple database schema while thinking about columns and rows (structures).
+This project was my first attempt at applying SQL concepts from Khan Academy's "Intro to SQL: Design a Store Database."
+It provided an excellent introduction to SQL and database design by working on a simple home-made store database.
+I learned how to create a well-structured database schema while considering essential column and row structures.

- 2. Project 2: Furniture Store Sales
+**Project 2: Furniture Store Sales**

-This project was also provided from Kham Academy's "Intro to SQL: Data Dig."
-This project I learned to fundamentals of finding the minimum, maximum, averages of different values.
-In addition to the aggregated functions and values in SQL, I tried to find insights and trends among the data that was given.
+From Khan Academy's "Intro to SQL: Data Dig," this project focused on learning the fundamentals of finding minimum, maximum, and average values using SQL's aggregated functions.
+Additionally, I explored the data to identify insights and trends, gaining valuable experience in data analysis.

- 3. Project 3: Netflix Analytics (SQL Fiddle)
+**Project 3: Netflix Analytics (SQL Fiddle)**

- This project was to learn SQL Fiddle, a free online browser platform.
-This project explored PostgreSQL instead of the MYSQL dialect.
-Then I was able to my inquiries about some of Netflix's shows and films.
+This project aimed to familiarize myself with SQL Fiddle, a free online browser platform.
+I ventured into using PostgreSQL instead of the MySQL dialect and applied my queries to analyze some of Netflix's shows and films.

- 4. Project 4: Customer & Order Analytics
+**Project 4: Customer & Order Analytics**

-This project is to start learning SQL on the program SQLite Studio.
-I was given a database, BIT.db, and I learned to extract information and answer given questions.
+In this project, I began learning SQL on the program SQLite Studio.
+Given the BIT.db database, I honed my skills in extracting information and answering specific questions related to customer data and order metrics.

- 5. Project 5: Spotify SQL Analysis
+**Project 5: Spotify SQL Analysis**

-For this project, I downloaded a -.cvs file from Kaggle.
-This project was a little unusual where I have to establish questions myself and make inquiries on that.
-Although it was a litte more difficule, I was to show as much information I was able to think of.
+For this unique project, I downloaded a .csv file from Kaggle and took the initiative to formulate my own questions for analysis.
+I explored various aspects of the data related to Spotify, allowing me to demonstrate creativity in my SQL inquiries.

- 6. Project 6: Digital Media Store
+**Project 6: Digital Media Store**

-This is the final project from the BreakIntoTech Bootcamp.
-I was given a database with a complicated schema.
-I performed different data analysis peering into different areas of the business such as: sales, employees, inventory, etc. Since this is the final project for learning SQL, there is a huge amount of questions and information I looked into.
+As the final project from the BreakIntoTech Bootcamp, this was an advanced undertaking with a complex database schema.
+I conducted extensive data analysis covering different aspects of the business, including sales, employees, and inventory.
+This comprehensive project pushed me to explore numerous SQL techniques and tackle a diverse range of questions.

+Feel free to explore these projects and witness my journey of continuous learning and growth in SQL.

+Thank you for visiting my SQL Projects Portfolio.
+I hope these projects reflect my passion for SQL and its applications in data analysis.
+If you have any questions or feedback, please don't hesitate to reach out.
+Happy querying! 📊🚀